2019 Bank of America Cash Rewards Credit Card Review

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

 For context, the average consumer spends about $1,650 in those two categories combined, per quarter, according to Bureau of Labor Statistics data.
 So if your spending is average or a bit heavier, the quarterly limit shouldn’t be a problem.
 As such, this card is a good option for moderate spenders who spend more on road trips, commuting and food for the family than the likes of airfare and hotel stays.
-And that’s especially true if you have a BofA bank account, which has the potential to make the card 10% more rewarding.
 You can learn more about why that’s the case below.

 Compared To The Competition